StatCan/aaw/docs/dev/resources/networking.md

-# Networking Common Tasks
+# Networking Common Tasks and Information

-I have no idea what a good name for this document would be.

-This document deals with requests that we may get that have to do with Networking.

 ## Quick Access
 [Allow Connection to Sites on the Internet from a ProB workload](#allowing-connection-to-sites-on-the-internet)